Hiroyuki Jo

 Charges that Kenji Kamimine (上峯 憲司), a former leader of Hane-gumi, ordered Jo to kill Murai were dismissed by the Tokyo High Court.
+Jo had claimed Kenji had ordered him to kill any Aum Shinrikyo leaders that he could.
+It is believed that this was done out of fear of the yakuza's connections to the cult being made public.

 Jo was sentenced to 12 years in prison for the murder.